The Whimsy Of Serendipity

 I was stunned.
 The iliac arteries are the two main arteries that branch off from the aorta in the mid-abdomen to supply blood to each of the legs.
 They’re major-sized and, like the aorta, are susceptible to enlargement (i.e., aneurysmal dilation).
 If they enlarge enough, their walls become weak and they can rupture.
 But also like the aorta, when they do, it’s a catastrophe: patients typically bleed out and die within minutes.

 Based on the history my patient had given me, however, I thought the greatest likelihood was that his aneurysm had ruptured a full week ago, while he’d been riding the bus.
 How had he survived?

 Apparently, the rupture had occurred in a tissue plane that brought it adjacent to his psoas muscle, the “marching muscle” that enables us to lift our leg directly skyward, like a soldier marching in formation.
 The psoas muscle sits directly on top of the iliac artery.
-Somehow, my patient’s psoas muscle had acted like a pressure bandage on his iliac artery’s rupture, significantly reducing the outflow of blood enough to prevent him from immediately bleeding to death.
+Somehow, my patient’s psoas muscle had acted like a pressure bandage on his iliac artery, significantly reducing the outflow of blood at the rupture enough to prevent him from immediately bleeding to death.
 What should have been a geyser of blood had been transformed into a mere trickle.

 A trickle slow enough for him to survive to not only make it to my clinic but to develop the one sign—skin bruising—that enabled me to make the correct diagnosis quickly enough to save his life.